 8 Ways To Show Your Website You Care

 Your beautiful, bespoke website is live and you’re ready for traffic to start booming.
 You’re eager for customers to land on your site and explore.
 You want them to fill out your form or buy your product.
 The only issue is, people can’t find you online.
-It sounds like your website is in need of some digital love and, because we love you, here’s eight ways to show your website a little love and affection.
+It sounds like your website is in need of some digital love and, because we love you, here are eight ways to show your website a little love and affection.

 1. Are you treating your site right?